The 15 Best True Crime Documentaries on Netflix

 - In one line: Revisit an infamous murder mystery from the 1990s in a whole new way.

-Another one for Twin Peaks fans, Casting JonBenet is a different kind of documentary.
+Another one for Twin Peaks fans, Casting JonBenet is a different kind of true crime documentary film.
 It’s about the unsolved death of six-year-old child beauty pageant queen JonBenet Ramsey in 1996.
 Now, filmmakers try to cast people from the local community in a re-enactment of the murder mystery.
 And in the process, they uncover startling tales from all participants.

 6. Amanda Knox (2016)